How Much Do Extruder Screens Cost? (Factors and Cost Savings + Video)

 How Does Micron Rating Affect Cost?

-The micron rating needed for an extruder screen is a major factor when the price of the screen is being determined, as the finer the mesh used, the more expensive it’s going to be.
+The micron rating needed for an extruder screen or screen pack is a major factor when the price of the screen is being determined, as the finer the mesh used, the more expensive it’s going to be.
 The reasoning for this revolves around fabrication.

 So, for example, finer wires are typically more expensive than thicker wires as they are more delicate and take much more time to draw.
 This correlates with the weaving time, as not only does it take longer to set up the weaving loom, but the loom must run a lot slower in order to ensure the wires do not break.